DJFPaul/FFXIV-Emote-Tool/README.md

 Shoul it not send you to the config directory, you can normally find it at at the following path: <br>
  `C:\Users\<username>\Documents\My Games\FINAL FANTASY XIV - A Realm Reborn` <br>
 <br>
-Next you will need to pipck the correct folder for the char you want to add the emotes too. <br>
+Next you will need to pick the correct folder for the char you want to add the emotes too. <br>
-The save loation will contain folders with the following pattern <br>
+The save location will contain folders with the following pattern <br>

 ![image](https://github.com/DJFPaul/FFXIV-Emote-Tool/assets/35642602/4aca036e-0076-4e7f-8e65-ae7b1db60c3f)
 <br>